The Difference Between

 Mortgages

 In order to get a mortgage, you'll need to put your house up as collateral to make it a secured debt.
-It is possible for the house to be foreclosed on if the borrower is unable to make payments on their home equity loan.
+It is possible for the house to be foreclosed on if the borrower is unable to make mortgage payments on their home equity loans.

-For automobiles, trucks, motorcycles, and watercraft, these loans are available.
+For automobiles, trucks, motorcycles, and watercraft, secured debt is widely available.
 There is a lien on the automobile.
 If you don't pay back your auto loan, the lender has the right to seize your vehicle as a form of payback.

 Secured Credit Cards

 A secured credit card can help persons with little or no credit history establish their creditworthiness.
-Collateral for credit cards is usually in the form of a deposit of $200 to $500 in cash.
+Collateral for secured credit cards is usually in the form of a deposit of $200 to $500 in cash, unlike traditional credit cards that only ask for good credit history.
 Your credit limit will be determined by the amount you deposit.
 Cash held as security can be depleted if a monthly payment isn't made.

 What is an Unsecured Loan